IBM/ubiquity-docker-plugin/README.md

 With IBM Spectrum Scale, containers can have shared file system access to any number of containers from small clusters of a few hosts up to very large clusters with thousands of hosts.

 The current plugin supports the following protocols:
- * Native POSIX Client
+ * Native POSIX Client (--volume-driver spectrum-scale)
- * CES NFS (Scalable and Clustered NFS Exports)
+ * CES NFS (Scalable and Clustered NFS Exports) (--volume-driver spectrum-scale-nfs)

 Each docker plugin supports an extendable set of storage specific options.
 The following describes these options for Spectrum Scale.
 They are passed to Docker via the 'opt' option on the command line as a set of key-value pairs.